Versent/cfn-check/README.md

 * Validate `AWSTemplateFormatVersion`
   * Enforce presence
   * `cfn-check` only validates <= '2010-09-09'
+* Output compact JSON if over character limit (51,200 bytes) or requested
 * Validate Intrinsic `Fn` arguments
 * `Fn`s can only be used in resource properties, metadata attributes, and update policy attributes.